 - Redundancy to ensure that the inference pipeline is always available.

-- A vector store that contains the nominal vectors that are representative of the nominal data distribution p^data that is specific to the manufacturing machine.
+- A vector store that contains the nominal vectors that are representative of the nominal data distribution that is specific to the manufacturing machine.

 - A mechanism to address the cold-start problem detailed in the cold start section.